USC School of Architecture: Undergraduate Architecture

-Director: Doris SungThe undergraduate "B. Arch" is accredited by the National Architectural Accrediting Board.
+Director: Lauren MatchisonThe undergraduate "B. Arch" is accredited by the National Architectural Accrediting Board.
 The "NAAB" is the sole authority for granting accreditation for professional architecture degree programs.

 Graduate Architecture

 Director: Alvin HuangThe graduate "M. Arch" is accredited by the National Architectural Accrediting Board.
 As an accredited professional degree, the M.Arch provides firm grounding knowledge in history, technology, professional practice and theory.
 The studio is the core setting for students to learn to synthesize the cultural, environmental and tectonic thinking through informed design practice.
 The separate Master of Advanced Architecture Studies (MAAS) is a post-professional degree for those who already have a Bachelor of Architecture degree.

 Graduate Heritage Conservation

-Director: Trinidad RicoThe graduate heritage conservation curriculum is designed to expose students to the full breadth of the profession, including "...materials conservation, policy and planning, conservation theory, global conservation efforts, architectural and landscape history, best-practices in resource documentation and evaluation, sustainability, and historic site management."
+Director: Trudi SandmeierThe graduate heritage conservation curriculum is designed to expose students to the full breadth of the profession, including "...materials conservation, policy and planning, conservation theory, global conservation efforts, architectural and landscape history, best-practices in resource documentation and evaluation, sustainability, and historic site management."